The Age of Alzheimer’s

 - There is a high degree of shame surrounding these diseases (people still talk about it in whispers).

-- Alzheimer’s has become institutionalized in world economies, especially in the U.S. (it is now a huge profit-making industry).
+- Alzheimer’s has become institutionalized in world economies, especially in the U.S. (where it is now a huge profit-making industry)

 Change only happens when enough pressure is applied.
-This pressure must be generated at a grassroots level, along with more heated pressure from scientists/researchers, non-profit agencies, elected officials and societal leaders.
-Yes, there is pressure, but it is not yet at that critical tipping point.
-Here are some ideas of what you can do to help apply the pressure to create change.
+This pressure must be generated at a grassroots level, along with more pressure from scientists/researchers, non-profit agencies, elected officials and societal leaders.
+While there is pressure, it is not yet at that critical tipping point.

-Do we have the will as a global community to tip this disease over the edge?
+Do we have the will to tip this disease over the edge?
 I hope so.